getlantern/tassis/README.md

+The most up-to-date documentation lives in the code.
+See [model/messages.go](model/messages.go) for message formats and [testsupport/testsupport.go](testsupport/testsupport.go) for a fairly full usage example that illustrates the message exchange pattern.

 # messaging-server

 messaging-server provides back-end facilities for exchanging end-to-end encryptoed (E2EE) messages between messaging clients.
 It provides two key facilities: